magdalena-we/thesis_project/README_enhanced.md

 --save_path: give path to file, where the output is to be saved
 --x: can be used to specify startpoint in the input list

-sminatest_eval.py:
-Computes the average affinity score for each model so that they are comparable, means it only takes complexes into account that can be found in the output of all models to be compared.

 smina_correlation.py:
 This Script checks for a correlation of the smina scores for the top k specified fragments.
 It checks the affinity score for the protein/ligand complex with the top predicted fragment replaced, the second fragment replaced etc. until the kth fragment and saves them to a csv file.
 The averages are computed with sminacor_eval.py.
 Use case example CLI: python3 smina_correlation.py --pdbs /projects/mai/users/kkxw544_magdalena/deepfrag_data/protein_ligand_complexes --model /projects/mai/users/kkxw544_magdalena/deepfrag_enhanced/models/smin_04 --save_path /projects/mai/users/kkxw544_magdalena/deepfrag_enhanced/results/sminacor_smin04.csv --k 5 --x 0